-There are two main protected areas on the French side of the island: the national Nature Reserve of St Martin (Reserve Naturelle, created in 1998) and an area owned by the Conservatoire du Littoral which embraces 14 pools and ponds (totally 200 ha and including Grand Etang Important Bird Area).
+There are two main protected areas on the French side of the island: the national Nature Reserve of St Martin (Reserve Naturelle, created in 1998) and an area owned by the Conservatoire du Littoral which embraces 14 pools and ponds (totaling 200 ha and including Grand Etang Important Bird Area).

 The Reserve Naturelle covers 154 ha of terrestrial habitat and includes beaches, mangrove forests, and saline ponds.
-It also embraces 2,796 ha of marine habitats, including those around Tintamarre Island, another Important Bird Area.
+It also encompasses 2,796 ha of marine habitats, including those around Tintamarre Island, another Important Bird Area.

-Of the 164 species of birds recorded from St Martin, approximately 50 are Neotropical migrants.
+Of the 164 species of birds recorded from St. Martin, approximately 50 are Neotropical migrants.
 The most important habitats for the these birds are the saline ponds, mangroves, and secondary dry forest of the mountains.